TwP/pixelbot/README.md

 ```

 Open the `pixelbot.yml` file in your favorite editor and set the number of
-`leds` to the number of neopixels you have connected to your RaspberryPi.
+`leds` to the number of NeoPixels you have connected to your RaspberryPi.
 Set
-the `gpio` pin number to match the GPIO pin where the neopixels are connected to
+the `gpio` pin number to match the GPIO pin where the NeoPixels are connected to
 your RaspberryPi.
 Please read the [RaspberryPi NeoPixel guide](https://learn.adafruit.com/neopixels-on-raspberry-pi/overview)
-from Adafruit for all the details on setting up your neopixel circuit.
+from Adafruit for all the details on setting up your NeoPixel circuit.

 To start the web service run: